hermajan/lyrics/readme.md

 `java -cp lyrics.jar net.hermajan.lyrics.CLI`

 Use Lyrics with number of command-line arguments:
-* 0: Application obtains an artist and a song from your Last.fm account set in lyrics.properties file.
+* 0: Application obtains an artist and a song from your Last.fm account set in `lyrics.properties` file.
-* 1: Argument `"help"` or `"?"` shows help.
-Argument `"provider"` obtains an artist and a song from your Last.fm account set in lyrics.properties file and shows music lyrics from selected provider.
+* 1: Argument `help` or `?` shows help.
+Argument `"provider"` obtains an artist and a song from your Last.fm account set in `lyrics.properties` file and shows music lyrics from selected provider.
 * 2: Arguments in format `"artist" "song"` shows music lyrics.
 * 3: Arguments in format `"artist" "song" "provider"` shows music lyrics from selected provider.

-Providers are `"0"` for KaraokeTexty, `"1"` for LyricWiki, `"2"` for MetroLyrics.
+Providers are `0` for KaraokeTexty, `1` for LyricWiki, `2` for MetroLyrics.

-For example, command `java -cp lyrics.jar net.hermajan.lyrics.CLI "Coldplay" "Fix you" "1"` starts Lyrics and it shows you this:
+For example, command `java -cp lyrics.jar net.hermajan.lyrics.CLI "Coldplay" "Fix you" 1` starts Lyrics and it shows you this:

 ![Lyrics CLI](lyrics-cli.png)